brwst/SGSDist.jl/README.md

 ## Installation

-`SGSDist.jl` is not yet registered, so one may install with the Julia package manager by issuing `using Pkg; Pkg.add("https://github.com/brwst/SGSDist.jl")` or:
+`SGSDist.jl` is not yet registered, so one may install with the Julia package manager by issuing:

 ```
 (v1.3) pkg> add https://github.com/brwst/SGSDist.jl